 Running the football is all very musical.
 The best musicians and runners have the caliber of agility, pacing, and awareness to achieve an amazing level of creativity.
 In the case of this touchdown run, McCoy’s control over the stride length and pacing of his feet is incredible.

 At this point of the run, McCoy makes a hard plant and cut that’s nearly a 90-degree change of direction.
 What follows is what makes McCoy special.
-He doesn’t try to burst from this cut like a younger Knowshon Moreno or even some of the great runner-athletes with lesser feel for the position.
+He doesn’t try to burst from this cut like a younger Knowshon Moreno or even some of the great runner-athletes with a lesser feel for the position.
 Instead, McCoy continues with smaller steps across the face of the line.

 The ability for a runner to control his footwork and vary this pace only comes when a player’s mind is seeing the field fast enough.
 Many runners are capable of pulling off a play like this once or twice in a season with enough carries.
 However, few do it as consistently as McCoy.
 These extra-small steps help McCoy maintain his balance and patiently sift his way across the line and “square” the safety coming hill towards the gap of McCoy’s cutback.